aleknovic/thomasaleknovic/README.md

 - 🔭 I’m currently working on some Java projects.

-- 🌱 I’m currently developing my back-end skills with Java/Spring.
+- 🌱 I’m currently developing my back-end skills with Java/Spring and MongoDB Database.

 - 📫 How to reach me: **thomas@thomascode.com.br**